vctr-sls/vctr/README.md

 | Configure server settings like password or default redirection | ✔️ | ✔️ | ❌ |
 | Analyse usage of short links | ✔️ | ✖️ | ❌ |

+> - ✔️ fully implemented
+> - ✖️ partially implemented but not fully functional yet
+> - ❌ not implemented

 ## TO-DOs

 - [ ] `[UI ]` Delet short links in edit view